 Need help paying for college?
-Come see us!
+Come see us in the Financial Aid and Veteran Services office!
 We’ll help you figure out the best financial options to help you achieve your academic goals.

 With Financial Aid, college is likely more affordable than you realize.
 There are all kinds of financial assistance programs to help you reach your goals.
 In fact, the majority of students who fill out the FAFSA receive some form of financial aid.
 If you thought you couldn’t afford college, think again.